 Her street stall is located at the southwest gate of Peking University.
-At 15 yuan per serving (51,000 VND), the dish is so popular that students from nearby Tsinghua University line up to buy it.
+At 15 yuan per portion (51,000 VND), the dish is so popular that students from nearby Tsinghua University line up to buy it.

 No one knows her real name, but many generations of students from these two prestigious universities still affectionately call her "Aunt Goose Legs".